jagodatrzeciak/spec-trust/README.md

 # <img src="spec-trust/public/spectrometer.png" width="30" style="vertical-align: middle;"/> SpecTrust

-**SpecTrust** is a web-based application developed for the quantitative analysis and visualization of isotopic measurement uncertainty.
+**uCalc-SSB** is a web-based application developed for the quantitative analysis and visualization of isotopic measurement uncertainty.
 It implements statistically rigorous methods—including bracketing-based δ (delta) value computation, uncertainty propagation, inverse-variance weighting, and Monte Carlo simulation—to provide researchers with reproducible, interpretable metrics of analytical precision.
 The platform supports both manual and batch (CSV-based) data entry and outputs numerical results alongside violin plots and scatter plots for comparative uncertainty assessment.
 Spec-Trust is designed to enhance transparency and consistency in isotopic data evaluation workflows.

 **Live App**: https://spec-trust.vercel.app